rishabhv12/Daily-Leetcode-Solution/09-September/11-Group the People Given the Group Size They Belong To.md

-## Leetcode question of the day

-### 11. Group the People Given the Group Size They Belong To
+## 11. Group the People Given the Group Size They Belong To

 The problem can be found at the following link: [Question Link](https://leetcode.com/problems/group-the-people-given-the-group-size-they-belong-to/)